ShazimC/Stereo_Speaker_Design/README.md

-# Stereo_Circuit
+# Stereo_Speaker_Design
-A circuit design and analysis project I made independently using the skills I developed in my electrical engineering classes.
+A stereo speaker circuit and analysis project I made independently using the skills I developed in my principals of electrical engineering classes.

 Technology/skills used:
 MATLAB language and IDE.